Where to begin?

 The sprint marker will display as a blue bar across the middle of your backlog.

-- Prioritise the Backlog — Create issues for your backlog, rank and estimate them, and drag-and-drop to add them to a sprint.
+- Prioritise the backlog (shown under sprints on the board) — Create issues for your backlog, rank and estimate them, and drag-and-drop to add them to a sprint.

 Right-click selected issues to add them to a sprint, send them to the top/bottom of the backlog, export them to Excel, view them in the JIRA Issue Navigator, or perform Bulk Operations.